 Personal financial information.
 Next, the bank will need a personal financial statement that shows your own assets and liabilities, as well as recent tax returns and evidence of the equity you have in your name.

 Equity in your home

 Vehicles you own (whether financed or paid off)

 Credit card debt

 Your business experience.
 Do you have prior experience running a franchise or working in the same industry as the franchise you want to buy?
 If so, this will improve your chances of approval.

 A business plan.
-Your business plan details how you intend to make your business profitable and includes:
+Your business plan details how you intend to make your business profitable.